 TIPS & HELPFUL HINTS FOR MAKING BUTTERFINGER COOKIES

-- In all my years of making these cookies, I can say that creamy peanut butter is best.
-The crunchy peanut butter provides some crunch but it also seems to make the cookie denser and dry out more easily.
-So I would highly suggest sticking with the creamy peanut butter that is called for in the recipe.
+- In all my years of making these cookies I can safely say that creamy peanut butter is the best.
+The crunchy peanut butter is ok but seems to make the cookies denser and drier because of the added whole peanuts.
+The taste was just a bit off with the crunchy peanut butter.

 Peanut Butter Butterfinger Cookies

 - 1 cup (2 sticks) butter softened